vasictech/encoder/README.md

 An OOP Laravel package user for encoding video files with [FFMPEG](https://www.ffmpeg.org/)

-Check another amazing repo : [PHP FFMpeg extras](https://github.com/alchemy-fr/PHP-FFMpeg-Extras), you will find lots of Audio/Video formats there.

 Package is currently in Alpha stage, with small amount of functions, and it will be constanly upgrade with a lot different features

 This library requires a working FFMpeg install.

 ## Installation

-The recommended way to install PHP-FFMpeg is through [Composer](https://getcomposer.org).
+The recommended way to install Encoder is through [Composer](https://getcomposer.org).

 ```json
 {